Medically reviewed by Drugs.com. Last updated on Mar 9, 2021.

-Healthcare professionals who prescribe ACTIQ on an outpatient basis must enroll in the TIRF REMS Access program and comply with the requirements of the REMS to ensure safe use of ACTIQ [see Warnings and Precautions (5.10)].
+- Healthcare professionals who prescribe ACTIQ for outpatients must enroll in the TIRF REMS and comply with the requirements of the REMS to ensure safe use of ACTIQ [see Warnings and Precautions (5.7)].

 Individually titrate ACTIQ to a dose that provides adequate analgesia and minimizes side effects.
 The initial dose of ACTIQ to treat episodes of breakthrough cancer pain is always 200 mcg.
 The ACTIQ unit should be consumed over 15 minutes.
 Patients should be prescribed an initial titration supply of six 200 mcg ACTIQ units, thus limiting the number of units in the home during titration.
 Patients should use up all units before increasing to a higher dose to prevent confusion and possible overdose.